 Indicates anaerobic metabolism

-Considered a glial marker
+Considered a marker of glial cells

 Lipids

-Indicate cell membrane breakdown
+Indicate cell membrane breakdown and necrosis

 Glutamate and Glutamine (Glx)